 Print out this month’s page and use it to stimulate your weekly nature study time.

 Our family loves going on a good mushroom hunt!
-This week you can read in the Handbook of Nature Study about this fascinating nature study topic and then set off on your own hunt.
+You can read in the Handbook of Nature Study about this fascinating nature study topic and then set off on your own fungi hunt.
 Remember to create a sense of adventure as you set out to look for mushrooms, building anticipation for finding even just one mushroom to observe.

 Tip for Finding Mushrooms